dreamportdev/Osdev-Notes/02_Architecture/07_APIC.md

 * Bit 8: This bit acts a software toggle for enabling the local APIC, if set the local APIC is enabled.
 * Bit 9: This is an optional feature not available on processors, but if set it indicates that some interrupts can be routed according to a list of priorities.
 This is an advanced topic and this bit can be safely left clear and ignored.

 The Spurious Vector register is writable only in the first 9 bits, the rest is read only.
 In order to enable the lapic we need to set bit 8, and set-up a spurious vector entry for the idt.
 In modern processors the spurious vector can be any vector, however old CPUs have the upper 4 bits of the spurious vector forced to 1, meaning that the vector must be between `0xF0` and `0xFF`.
-For compatibility it's best to place your spurious vector in that change.
+For compatibility it's best to place the spurious vector in that range.
 Of course we need to set-up the corresponding idt entry with a function to handle it, but for now printing an error message is enough.

 ### Reading APIC Id and Version